stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-on-chromeos.md

 ## Connect the Arduino to the Chrome OS device

 If you have a Pixelbook or Pixel Slate, you will need a USB-C (3.1) to USB-B (2.0 or 3.0) hub.
 There are many good options.
-[I recommend this one](https://amzn.to/2R9RuR2).
+[I recommend this one (#Ad)](https://amzn.to/2R9RuR2).
 Plug the hub into the device and then plug the Arduino into the hub.
 The Arduino's power light will turn on.

 If you have a Chrome OS device with an older USB 3.0 or USB 2.0, plug the Arduino to the port.
 The Arduino's power light will turn on.